kubernetes-sigs/aws-ebs-csi-driver/docs/install.md

 In order for the driver to access IMDS, it either must be run in host networking mode, or with a [hop limit of at least 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-IMDS-existing-instances.html#modify-PUT-response-hop-limit).

-#### Metadata Labeler

-For this metadata source to work, the driver pods must have access to the Kubernetes API server.
-The driver controller pods must also have Kubernetes RBAC permission to patch nodes.
-This metadata service gets the instance ID, type, region, and AZ in the same way as Kubernetes Metadata.
-The volume and ENI count are additionally obtained from the EC2 API.

-This is an alpha feature and is disabled by default.
-To enable this feature set `controller.deployMetadataContainer` to `true`.

 #### Kubernetes Metadata

 By default, if the driver is unable to reach IMDS, it will fall back to using the Kubernetes API.
 For this metadata source to work, the driver pods must have access to the Kubernetes API server.
 Additionally, the Kubernetes node objects must include the following information: